 Dress for the weather as you will spend part of your tour outdoors.
 Some of the biome areas can be quite humid/warm so layers are advised.
 Good walking shoes are also recommended since the tour consists of approximately 150 stairs (up and down) and the route is just under one mile to walk round-trip.

-Water bottles and a camera.
-Even though food is not permitted on the premises, it would be wise to bring a few snacks or a small cooler in your car since the facility is quite a ways out of the city center.
+Bring water bottles.
+Even though food is not permitted on the premises, it would be wise to bring a few snacks or a small cooler in your car since the facility is quite a ways from the city center.

 Yes.